Alamofire/Alamofire/README.md

 manager?.startListening()
 ```

+> Make sure to remember to retain the `manager` in the above example, or no status changes will be reported.

 There are some important things to remember when using network reachability to determine what to do next.

 * **Do NOT** use Reachability to determine if a network request should be sent.